core-wg/oscore/draft-ietf-core-object-security.md

 The processing of Inner option message fields by the receiving endpoint is specified in {{ver-req}} and {{ver-res}}.

+Note that the Content-Format is only Inner.
+A Content-Format for the OSCORE payload is defined for completness ({{content-format}}) but it SHALL NOT be used in the OSCORE message.

 ### Outer Options {#outer-options}

 Outer option message fields (Class U or I) are used to support proxy operations.